awwad/uptane/README.md

 These instructions start a demonstration version of an OEM's or Supplier's main repository for software, hosting images and the metadata Uptane requires.

-From within the root `uptane/` directory of the repository, open an interactive Python shell from the command line.
+From within the root `uptane/` directory of the downloaded code (which contains e.g. the `setup.py` file), open an interactive
+Python shell from the command line.
 (Any version of Python >=2.7 should do, but we test 2.7, 3.3, 3.4, and 3.5.)